Chandrashekar-Dappin/VeriLearn/README.md

-# 🛠️ VeriLearn : Where Verilog meets vibess
+# 🛠️ VeriLearn : Where Verilog meets vibes

 Welcome to **VeriLearn**, where I'll be sharing my  journey of verilog coding, a curated collection of simple and well-structured Verilog design examples.
 This repository is made for **beginners**, **students**, and **enthusiasts** who want to gain hands-on experience with digital design using **Verilog HDL**.